 In some cases, you can also to get a hardship payment.
 This is to help pay for food, rent, hygiene needs, or heating after getting a sanction.

-But, if you get a hardship payment you must repay it through your regular Universal Credit payments.
+But, if you get a hardship payment you must repay it through your regular Universal Credit payment.
 That means your monthly benefits would be lower until it gets paid off.

 Having financial difficulties might also mean that you get behind with the rent.
 Either you, or your landlord, may qualify for an Alternative Payment Arrangement.
 It would depend on your circumstances, but an APA can help to: